2plus2cabbage/oci-base/README.md

 # oci-base
 A base OCI deployment with a Windows Instance

-Set Up a Windows Server in Oracle Cloud Infrastructure with Terraform This guide simplifies deploying a Windows Server 2022 in Oracle Cloud Infrastructure (OCI) using Terraform, a tool to automate cloud setup, ensuring secure RDP access and internet connectivity.
+# OCI Windows Server Terraform Repository

+This repository contains Terraform configurations to deploy a Windows Server 2022 in Oracle Cloud Infrastructure (OCI), with secure RDP access and internet connectivity.

-Prerequisites
+## Prerequisites

-You’ll need an OCI account with a compartment, a secure key pair (noting tenancy ID, user ID, region), your public IP for RDP, and Terraform installed.
+An OCI account with a compartment, a secure key pair (tenancy ID, user ID, region), your public IP for RDP, and Terraform installed.

-Outcome
+## Outcome

-You’ll get a Windows Server 2022 in OCI, accessible via RDP with your public IP, connected to the internet, and a private IP for internal use.
+A Windows Server 2022 in OCI, accessible via RDP, with internet access and a private IP for internal use.